Washington, DC Debt Relief: All You Need to Know

 Debt forgiveness occurs when a lender ‘forgives’ all or a portion of a borrower’s remaining balance on their loan or credit.

-Generally, most debt is forgivable, including student loans, medical bills, credit card debt, mortgage, and tax debt.
-In most cases, the borrower must qualify for a special debt resolution program to be granted debt forgiveness.
+Most unsecured debt is forgivable, including student loans, medical bills, credit card debt, mortgages, and tax debt.
+However, in most cases, the borrower must qualify for a special debt resolution program to be granted debt forgiveness.
+These programs have strict requirements often related to your income level and job status.
+You'll also need to file your forgiven debt as income when you report your taxes.

 Temporary Assistance Programs